What does being a club team mean? How does it differ from varsity?

 What’s the level of competition?

-We compete in the New England Club Baseball Association, the premier venue for club baseball teams in the northeast.
-There are currently 20 teams in our conference that include local schools such as Boston College and Babson, and also fellow America East members Vermont and New Hampshire.
+We compete in the National Club Baseball Association; Div.
+I, the premier venue for club baseball teams throughout the nation.
+There are currently 131 teams in the NCBA in the nation and our conference (North Atlantic-North) includes Boston College, UMass, SUNY Albany, UConn, and Northeastern.

 Where does the team play?
 When does it play/practice?